Multiple zeta value cycles in low weight: Combinatorial situation

 \section{Combinatorial situation}

-In this paper a \emph{tree} is a finite tree whose internal vertices have valency $\geqs 3$ and where at each vertex a cyclic ordering of the incident edges is given.
-A \emph{rooted} tree have a distinguished external vertex called the \emph{root} and a \emph{forest} is a disjoint union of trees.
+In this paper a \emph{tree} is a planar finite tree whose internal vertices have valency $\geqs 3$ and where at each vertex a cyclic ordering of the incident edges is given.
+A \emph{rooted} tree has a distinguished external vertex called the \emph{root} and a \emph{forest} is a disjoint union of trees.

-Trees will be drawn with the convention that the cyclic ordering of the edges around internal vertex is displayed in counterclockwise direction.
-The root vertex in the case of a rooted tree is display at the top.
+Trees will be drawn with the convention that the cyclic ordering of the edges around an internal vertex is displayed in counterclockwise direction.
+The root vertex in the case of a rooted tree is displayed at the top.